 The UPRR Rail Alternative is a 5.3-mile extension of the heavy rail transit Red Line from its existing 95th Street Terminal to 130th Street, just west of I-94.
 The Chicago Transit Board designated the UPRR Rail Alternative as the Locally Preferred Alternative at its August 12, 2009 board meeting.
 This alternative includes construction and operation of new heavy rail transit tracks, mostly in existing transportation corridors.
 The UPRR Rail Alternative has three options for alignment (ROW, East, and West), all of which would include operation on elevated structure from 95th Street to just past the Canadian National/Metra Electric District tracks near 119th Street.
-The alignment would then transition to at-grade through an industrial area with no public through streets, terminating at 130th Street, 11th Street, Michigan Avenue, and 130th Street.
+The alignment would then transition to at-grade through an industrial area with no public through streets, terminating at 130th Street in the vicinity of Altgeld Gardens.
+Four new stations would be constructed at 103rd Street, 111th Street, Michigan Avenue, and 130th Street.
 The 130th Street station would be the terminal station, with two options under evaluation: the South Station Option and the West Station Option.
 A new yard and shop facility would be sited near 120th Street and Cottage Grove Avenue.
 The bus routes in the vicinity of the UPRR Rail Alternative would be modified to enhance connectivity between the Red Line and the bus network.
 The hours of operation and service frequency for the UPRR Rail Alternative are assumed to be the same as for the current Red Line.
 Under this alternative, travel times between 130th Street and the Loop would improve substantially over existing conditions.